 Vice-Chair & Core Faculty, DH Program

-Ashley Sanders Garcia is Vice Chair of the Digital Humanities Program at UCLA.
+Ashley Sanders is Vice Chair of the Digital Humanities Program at UCLA.
 She holds a Ph.D. in History with a specialization in Digital Humanities from Michigan State University and a B.S. in both History and Mathematics from Western Michigan University.
-A comparative colonial historian, her research explores the development of settler colonies in the United States and French Algeria.
+A comparative colonial historian, her first project explores the development of settler colonies in the United States and French Algeria, and her second examines how gender, ethnicity and kinship influenced socio-politics in Ottoman Algeria.
 Her first publication, “A Study of the Teaching Methods of High School History Teachers,” appeared in The Social Studies, a peer reviewed journal, in 2008.
-Her most recent publications include a chapter on building a DH program, which will appear in the latest book in the Debates in DH series, Institutions,
+Her most recent publications include an article entitled “Using Network Analysis to Uncover Women’s Roles in Early Modern Ottoman Algeria”, which will appear in Current Research in Digital History in Fall 2020 and a chapter on building a DH program, which will appear in the latest book in the Debates in DH series: Institutions, Infrastructures at the Interstices (forthcoming.
+Additionally, her first historical manuscript, “Between Two Fires: The Origins of Settler Colonialism in the United States and French Algeria,” is under consideration for publication, as is her first Digital Humanities book project, entitled, “Visualizing History’s Fragments: A Computational Approach to Humanistic Research.”
+She has also begun work on her third book, entitled, “Imperial Margins: Ethnicity, Gender, and Identity in Ottoman-Algeria, 1518-1837.

 Between Two Fires examines the complex relations between Indigenous peoples, settlers, military leaders, and metropolitan officials during the first two decades of conquest and colonization in the American Midwest and French Algeria.
 Charting the development of settler colonies in both regions, this book argues that the American and French settler colonial projects both resulted from bottom-up processes that grew out of local, personal relationships and interests on the ground in the colonies.
 In this study, I examine a diverse array of source material, including military reports, political correspondence, legislation, memoirs, newspapers, and notes from Indigenous councils to compare the characteristics of each settler colony’s trajectory.
 In its focus on the local people and events within the global, this book illuminates the often-overlooked, yet fundamental, role of Indigenous actors in shaping and bounding settler colonization, as well as the shared nature of settler colonial projects regardless of their metropolitan base.
 Juxtaposing these two case studies of grass-roots settler colonialism decenters the nation and relocates metropolitan officials to the margins in order to focus on the Indigenous and colonial actors who drove and negotiated the settler colonial projects on the ground.
 Using comparative Indigenous studies as a lens through which to view settler colonialism furthers our understanding of the fundamental processes at work and the shared nature of settler colonialism irrespective of metropolitan base.